rjdirisio/pyvibdmc/docs/getting_started.rst

 If the simulation dies due to external factors, you may restart a particular DMC simulation using the following code::

-    import numpy as np
-    import pyvibdmc as dmc
+    import pyvibdmc as pv
-    from pyvibdmc.simulation_utilities import potential_manager as pm
+    from pyvibdmc import potential_manager as pm

     if __name__ == '__main__': #if using multiprocessing on windows / mac, you need to encapsulate using this line
         # need to reinitalize the water_pot